Current business situation

 Mauritians prefer to be provided with brochures and CIF price lists.

 Be punctual for a meeting although it may happen that your client/contact is some minutes late.
-If you are running late, however, do phone and advise that you will be late for your meeting.
+If you are running late, however, do advise that you will be late for your meeting.

 Dinners and lunches with local representatives and customers help develop networks.

-Government purchases over a set threshold value are effected through the Central Procurement Unit and this process can be lengthy at times.
+Government purchases over a set threshold value are undertaken through the Central Procurement Board and this process can be lengthy at times.
 In the case of the business community (private/corporate) this is not the case as they are free to shop around for the best deal.

 Banking and finance